sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 (A careful observation will reveal that the reverse cascade is actually a time-reversed version of the normal cascade.)

-The above examples use static hand positioning, i.e. all throw positions are the same and all catch positions are the same.
-We can get nice variations of the cascade, which don't really look like the cascade, by using dynamic hand positioning.
+By using more complicated hand-positions, we can get awesome variations of the cascade, that don't really look like the cascade.

 <div class="gallery">
 <figure>